 Keto Chai Latte

 Of course, if we want to see some of these benefits you want to be certain that it’s not a chai latte that is loaded with sugar like those found in coffee houses all around.
 Unfortunately, the damaging effect of sugar will outweigh any black tea benefits.

-It’s actually quite shocking to see the amount of sugar is added to these drinks.
+It’s actually quite shocking to see the amount of sugar that is added to these drinks.
 With some being close to 50 grams of carbohydrates.
-That more carbs than I aim to have in two days.
-So to say it’s not an option for anyone doing keto is an understatement.
+Thankfully, you can make a delicious cup of chai latte at home and stay safely in ketosis while you sip on your tea.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Wondering how you can add more micro-nutrients into your diet via spices?
 What if you can do so by having a delicious cup of keto chai latte?
 Well, that is exactly what my chai tea recipe will provide.

 A few years ago I began to study the benefit of including an array of herbs and spices in our diet.
 One of the things I learned firsthand, was the power they had in curbing inflammation in the body.